woodmc10/predicting-mass-spec/README.md

 This type of classification could be used to reduce the number of chemists required to support operations in a number of labs using chromatographic testing.
 Even if the lab does not create enough chromatograms to employ chemists full time on visual inspection of data, this model would allow some of the chemist time to be used for lab work, validations or research and development.

 ## Future Work
-- Determine F-statistic and p-values for logistic regressions
-- Identify incorrectly classified chromatograms to determine what is causing problems for the models
+- Deploy a flask app to allow chemist to upload a batch and receive a list of chromatograms to review
+- Work with other chromatographic methods (clinical methods or doping methods)
+- Use validation data for training the model and design experiments to test weaknesses.